Retirement for Five Generations

 The Key Characteristics of a Personalized Retirement Plan

 Designing a retirement solution that fits the full range needs of a diverse workforce can feel daunting.
-However, here are a few components that can help make your retirement benefits work harder for all employees.
+However, here are a few considerations that can help make your retirement benefits work harder for all employees:

 Content & Education

-Finance-related matters can sometimes be overwhelming and complex.
-For this reason, providing a retirement solution that offers a wide range of educational content and education—both in person and digital—may be helpful.
-Educational content offered to plan participants can work as guidance with respect to the wide range of decisions that come up with plan participants spanning generations.
+• Finance-related matters can sometimes be overwhelming and complex.
+For this reason, providing a retirement solution that offers a wide range of educational content and education—both in person and digital—is helpful.

 When Employees Thrive, Companies Thrive.